 Peer advisors are upper class data science majors who have been selected for their experience and knowledge.
 They are excellent resources for questions about study abroad, research, course content, clubs, internships, double majors, and more.
 Data science students may also want to consult with peer advisors in other areas in including computer science, mathematics, and the department of their application area.

 Interested in becoming a data science peer advisor?
 Email Lisa Altman to indicate your interest.

 Undergraduate faculty advisors are data science affiliated faculty from departments across the University.
 They can advise on research opportunities, graduate school, career paths, and discipline-specific questions in various data science application areas.

 We encourage students to declare their data science major once their pre-requisite courses (MATH 150, CSC 171, CSC 172, and a calculus sequence) are complete.
 Declared majors receive additional support, including information about career and research opportunities, and invitations to special talks and meetings.
 Those wishing to declare should meet with an academic or peer advisor to address general questions about course planning, major declaration, and transfer credits.
-You may find our major checklist (DOCX) and schedule (PDF) useful to your declaration.

 Required degree courses cannot be taken on a satisfactory/fail basis.
 In cases where a course taken under the S/F option is a required part of the major, students must inquire about whether their grade is a C or better.
 Students can talk to a CCAS advisor for more information.

 If you plan to pair your data science degree with a separate minor, you will need to declare your minor with the appropriate department by filling out the Major/Minor Declaration Form.